k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 #### TDM Deployment

 - If you use **Cassandra** as the Fabric system DB, you must edit the **SEQ_CACHE_INTERFACE** Global and update its value to **DB_CASSANDRA**.
-- Perform the following step in order to use the **PostgreSQL** DB as the Fabric system DB:
+- Perform the following step to use the **PostgreSQL** DB as the Fabric system DB:
   - Open Fabric’s **config.ini** file and edit the **[system_db]** section’s attributes, including the SYSTEM_DB_DATABASE attribute, to be aligned with the **POSTGRESQL_ADMIN** DB interface.

 - Set the **POSTGRESQL_ADMIN interface** to **active**.